About Fast and Female

 Girls drop out of sports at 6x the rate of boys in their early teens (Enoksen, E., 2011), and the top reason for their mass exodus from physical activity is the experience of a lack of social belonging.
 When coaches are more supportive, parents lay off the pressure, and teammates learn the skills to get along, the sport environment will be FUN, positive and empowering and girls will be motivated to stick with their activities.

 Keep girls healthy, happy and active in sports through their teens.

 This mission is actionable and measurable (with past participant surveys).
 The dream is that girls make it through at least their teens being active.
 This gives them leadership skills and a foundation to be healthy and active for the rest of their lives.
 When we at Fast and Female meet a young lady and find out she kept up some kind of sport involvement all the way through her teens we say “way to go!
 You accomplished our mission!
 Fantastic!” and also congratulate the parents on the great achievement.

 What Does Fast and Female Do?

 Fast and Female hosts fun-filled, non-competitive events all over North-America.
-The events come in two sizes: Champ Chat (3-4 hours) and your brand name here Summit (8 hours).
+The events come in two sizes: Champ Chat (3-4 hours) and Summit (8 hours).
 Champ Chats are driven by our event coordinators and athlete ambassadors.
-Summits happen in Calgary, Toronto, Vancouver and Quebec annually with future expansions to other cities in the works.
-We have event coordinators all over North America who do the part-time contract work of making event happen, and the athletes themselves do a TON of work on a volunteer basis.
+Summits happens annually in Calgary with future expansions to other cities in the works.
+We have event coordinators all over North America who do part-time contract work of make events happen and the athletes themselves do a TON of work on a volunteer basis.